claudiarella/academic-kickstart/content/authors/admin/_index.md

 # In collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford), I am working on a research project in the field of Motivic Amplitudes investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.

 # In collaboration with Prof. Francesco Riva (Department of Theoretical Physics, University of Geneva), I am working on a research project in the area of Effective Field Theory investigating restrictions on Horndeski theories placed by positivity bounds.

+# SPOSTA INTERESSI - VEDI ESEMPIO.
+I am a postdoctoral research assistant in mathematics at University of Oxford in the group of Professor Francis Brown.
+My research area is number theory and my interests include modular forms, elliptic curves and periods.
+I am also interested in applications of number theory to high energy physics.

 ---